KaustubhKanagalekar/Magic-8-Ball-Using-MATLAB/README.md

 # Magic-8-Ball-Using-MATLAB
 Users can play with this program by asking Yes-No questions and receiving a prediction.
-You would need to specify how many questions you would be asking, and the program will function accordingly
+You would need to specify how many questions you would be asking, and the program will function accordingly.
+You would need to copy this code into MATLAB (.mlx) in order for this to run

 <<
 % x is asking for how many predictions the user wants